The Latin word, from which the English word “desert” is derived, describes an area without people.

 These animals in the desert gnaw on tough leaves and twigs with their two pairs of upper incisors.

-The teeth will continue to develop if you don’t constantly nibble on something to keep the incisors at a tolerable size.
+If you don’t constantly nibble on something to keep the incisors at a tolerable size, the teeth will continue to develop.

-The appendix of the Jackrabbit aids in the digestion of resistant plants by dissolving food sources before they enter the stomach.
+The jackrabbit’s appendix aids in the digestion of resistant plants by dissolving food sources before they enter the stomach.

 Jackrabbits consume plants for hydration and conserve water by sleeping in shaded regions during the warmest parts of the day.